What is Private Browsing Mode?

 All popular internet browsers have a private browsing mode.
 But what does it really do?
 And does it mean you are completely anonymous online?
 Before you open an incognito window, you should learn what it can and can’t do.

-Why Use Private Browsing?
+Why Use Private Browsing? – in-depth

 Besides heightened security and privacy, there are other valid reasons to surf the internet privately.
 Websites find it more difficult to track you as you open a new private window.
 Private browsing modes disable tracking cookies and services, preventing site data collection.